godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_basics.rst

 ----------------------

 The following tools may be used for performance and memory profiling of your managed code:

-- JetBrains Rider with dotTrace/dotMemory plugin
+- JetBrains Rider with dotTrace/dotMemory plugin.
-- Standalone JetBrains dotTrace/dotMemory
+- Standalone JetBrains dotTrace/dotMemory.
-- Visual Studio
+- Visual Studio.

 Profiling managed + unmanaged code at once is possible with both JetBrains tools and Visual Studio, but limited to Windows OS.